maxbundscherer/DD7MB/docs/index.md

 I only synchronise my logbook with my [QRZ-Logbook](https://logbook.qrz.com/lbstat/DD7MB/) from time to time.

 <iframe frameborder="0" height="400" scrolling="yes" src="https://logbook.qrz.com/lbstat/DD7MB/" width="90%"></iframe>

+## Reception Report

+Did you hear me?
+I would be delighted if you would let me know when you heard me.
+I have set up a [small and simple online form](https://forms.gle/byaGX86faruhT4m97) for this purpose.
+Alternatively, you can also use the following form directly:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeNXHDvpPxTlIa8USekKusagtEgMAPDu1zNjDGgaevJW4xSGg/viewform?embedded=true" width="90%" height="400" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 {% include_relative i_analytic.md %}